ramadis/bioinformatics/README.md

 ### Deliverables

-We included in this repository a `report.pdf` which includes result analyisis, development description and answers for the theoretic exercises (Such as 2b and 3 exercises).
+We included in this repository a `Report.pdf` which includes result analyisis, development description and answers for the theoretic exercises (Such as 2b and 3 exercises).
+We also included a `Presentation.pdf` file, containing the slides to showcase our conclusions and our work in this project.

 ### Requirements